 You can photograph them either from a distance (e.g. a wall covered in graffiti) or up close (e.g. the details on a leaf).

 In photography, depth, good contrast, and patterns are what defines textures.
-And you can intensify these in an editing program.
+And you can intensify these in post-processing or an editing program.

 How to Photograph Textures – Settings and Camera Tips

 The bigger your f-number, the more details your camera will capture.
 The smaller your f-number, the more blur and bokeh you’ll see in your images.